vikashkodati/vikashkodati/README.md

 ## About Me:
 - **Engineer and Architect by Profession:** With a strong foundation in architecture and engineering, I have a deep passion for building scalable systems and solving complex problems.
 My work spans across AI, space technologies 🚀 , and geospatial data, where I blend technical depth with strategic insight.

-- **Entrepreneur & Angel Investor:** I actively invest in and mentor startups, particularly in the emerging tech and space sectors 🚀 .
-My focus is on fostering innovation and driving growth in companies that are shaping the future.
+- **Entrepreneur:** I thrive in the dynamic environment of startups, where I apply my business acumen and technical expertise to bring innovative ideas to life.
+My journey in entrepreneurship is driven by a desire to solve real-world problems through technology.

 - **Parent:** Being a father to a lovely daughter, I cherish the role of parenthood.
 It’s a constant source of joy, inspiration, and learning, keeping me grounded and reminding me of what truly matters in life.

 - **Alumni Leader:** As the Treasurer of IITGAA, I’m deeply involved in strengthening the bonds within our alumni community and promoting initiatives that drive impact and collaboration.

 - **Well-Being Advocate:** I believe in maintaining a holistic balance between professional pursuits, personal well-being, and spiritual growth.
 Whether it's exploring the great outdoors in the Pacific Northwest, spending quality time with family, or embarking on a spiritual quest to understand the observer within, I ensure that life’s important facets receive the attention they deserve.